nazandre/thesis/time-synchronization/README.md

 All the algorithm source codes are available the [applicationsSrc/timeSync](applicationsSrc/timeSync) folder.

-Note that protocols to which we compare do not directly fit our target systems.
-We STRONGLY modified some of them but keep the same names.
-Please keep in mind that we implement MODIFIED VERSIONS OF THE COMPARED PROTOCOLS.
+Note that protocols to which we compare do not directly fit our target system model.
+We **STRONGLY** modified some of them but keep the same names.
+So, please keep in mind that we implemented **STRONGLY MODIFIED VERSIONS OF THE COMPARED PROTOCOLS**.

 Also notice that some protocols are implemented in the file of other protocols using macro to modify some parts of the code.